San Marcos Growers LogoSan Marcos Growers

 Ligustrum sinensis is native to China, Taiwan and Vietnam.
 The name for the genus originated in Latin as was applied by Pliny the Elder to Ligustrum vulgare.
 The specific epithet refers to the Chinese origins of this plant.
 The famed British plantsman W.J.
 Bean (1863–1947), author of the amazing reference Trees and Shrubs Hardy in the British Isles and curator at the Royal Botanic Garden at Kew, claimed this species to be the best and most ornamental of the privets", but it does have some negative attributes that should be considered as well.
 It is best kept away from the house and not planted as a mass planting or hedge as many people are allergic to the pollen of Privets.
 This species has been scorned by serious gardeners in the Southeastern US because of its propensity to spread and naturalize (become weedy) from birds eating its fruit and spreading its seed widely, though we have never heard of this tendency in drier western gardens.
 Our thanks to John Greenlee for introducing us to this plant which has long been grown in Southern gardens.

-This information about Ligustrum sinensis 'Variegata' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Ligustrum sinensis 'Variegata' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.